For heavy-duty adhesives, there are very few that beat the bonding agents of epoxy.

 When the epoxy is removed, rub the area with a clean, wet rag to pick up any remaining solvent.

-Even the most careful people can accidentally spill epoxy on their skin.
+Even the most careful people can accidentally spill epoxy glue on their skin.

 This is why wearing gloves and a long-sleeve shirt comes in handy.

-But if it does happen, apply vinegar to a paper towel and rub it into the epoxy.
+But if you haven’t worn the gloves and it does happen accidentally, apply vinegar to a paper towel and rub it into the epoxy glue.

-This should help remove it from your skin.
+This should help remove it from your hand’s skin.

-If you do not have acetone, then a waterless hand cleaner that is citrus-based may do the job.
+If you do not have acetone, then a waterless hand cleaner that is citrus-based might also do the job.

 These are cleaners that remove grease or oil from the skin.
 It also works on epoxy as well.